-Total number of points achieved:

-≥100 points needed for regular re-certification
+Total number of points achieved: ≥100 points needed for regular re-certification

-I hereby confirm my active participation in the activities of the College (Constitution, Article 4.5.1.) and that the specialty has been practiced at least 20 hours per week in the last 5 years.
+I hereby confirm my active participation in the activities of the College (Constitution, Article 4.5.1.) and that the specialty has been practiced at least 24 hours per week (based on a working week of 40 hours) in the last 5 years.